kmrdeepak22/CampBlock/README.md

 # CampBlock
-CampBlock: a student record management application built on the top of hyperledger fabric.
+CampBlock is a student record management application built on top of Hyperledger fabric.
 (***Currently in the development stage.***)

 -Developing a secure, decentralized network on Hyperledger Fabric for safeguarding student records.